 ARC-HEST ARCHITECTURE FOR HUMAN ENVIRONMENT WITH SMART TECHNOLOGIES

 Together with the Science and Technology Office Seoul, the Smart Living Lab has launched a Swiss-Korean Academic Exchange Program on the topic of sustainable and comfortable built working environment.
 Academic partners in South Korea are the universities SungKyunKwan, EWHA, and Hanyang.
 The “ARC-HEST Architecture for human environment with smart technologies program” comprises a Summer School in Seoul and a Winter School in Fribourg.
-The application deadline is on 14 February for Joint Master students at the HEIA-FR and on 3 March 2019 for Master students at EPFL (ENAC) and the UNIFR.
+The topic of Summer comfort will be investigated in South Korea on 18-30 August 2019.

 Attention to human comfort and performance in the indoor built environment is growing worldwide due to the increased number of hours spent indoors and the space limitation in highly populated cities.
 The working environment and cultural differences, traditions, and challenges of South Korea and Switzerland is fertile soil to brainstorm around the indoor built environment issues.
 The ARC-HEST exchange program focuses on the synergy between architectural design, human factors, and technologies in the office buildings as well as their combined effects on the indoor environmental quality (IEQ) and interaction of the occupants with the building.